Hveragerði, a town of 3000 people next to the Ring Road, sits in valley steaming with geothermal activity

 Hveragerði Swimming Pool

 Hveragerði’s outdoor swimming pool was once Iceland’s largest pool.
-The pool and its hot baths are surrounded by greenery and are a great place to relax after a day of hiking and in the right season, perhaps catch a glimpse of the Northern Lights.
+The pool and its hot baths are surrounded by greenery and are a great place to relax after a day of hiking and, in the right season and conditions, ideal for catching a glimpse of the Northern Lights.

 Since opening in 2021, the gorgeous Gróðurhúsið has established itself as a landmark venue in Hveragerði